 Using Wasp Foggers in Your Attic

-That being said, there are a variety of methods that you can use to treat your wasp problem.
 Foggers have been a staple of pest control for years.
-They are a simple way to treat a large area, and foggers will kill a litany of insects that can irritate homeowners.
+They are a simple way to treat a large area, and foggers will kill many insects that can irritate homeowners.
+While foggers can be effective, it is important that you learn how to use them properly, especially in an attic.

 What are wasp foggers (bug bombs)?